stlab/libraries/_posts/2020-12-01-forest-introduction.md

 <img class='svg-img' height='250px' src='{{site.baseurl}}/images/forest-introduction/three_beads.png'/>

-It turns out, if you follow the rule that the string can only be fed once through a bead, you cannot help but make a heirarchy.
+It turns out, if you follow the rule that the string can only be fed once through a bead, you cannot help but make a hierarchy.
 No matter where you add a new bead, you still have a hierarchy:

 <img class='svg-img' height='350px' src='{{site.baseurl}}/images/forest-introduction/five_beads.png'/>